-A positive drugs test usually means that you’ve failed the drugs test, and you won’t get the job or you’ll lose your current position.
+A positive drugs test usually means that you’ve failed the drugs test, and you probably won’t get the job or you’ll lose your current position.
 A false positive drugs test means that something else in your body, or in the lab, has indicated a positive drugs test.
 As stated above, laboratories will usually re-run a test if it came out positive the first time to make sure the results aren't a false positive.

 Well, let’s hope this never happens to you!
 Photo: @my_ego_told_me_to

-Check out this video for more info on drug tests:
+Check out this video for more info on drug screening: